sezanzeb/input-remapper/HELP.md

 keycode 10, then you would not be able to write ! by pressing that mouse button and that keyboard button at the same time.
 Keycodes may not clash.

-The first idea was to write special keycodes known only to key-mapper (256 - 511) into an input device in /dev/input, and map those to SHIFT and such, whenever a button is clicked.
+**The first idea** was to write special keycodes known only to key-mapper (256 - 511) into the input device of your mouse in /dev/input, and map those to SHIFT and such, whenever a button is clicked.
 A mapping would have existed to prevent the original keycode 10 from writing a 1.
-But X seems to ignore anything greater than 255, or even crash in some cases, for regular keyboard events.
-Mouse buttons can use those though, but they cannot be remapped, which I guess is another indicator of that.
+But X/Linux seem to ignore anything greater than 255 for regular keyboard events, or even crash in some cases.
+Mouse click buttons can use those high keycodes though, but they cannot be remapped, which I guess is another indicator of that.

-The second idea is to create a new input device that uses 8 - 255, just like other layouts, and key-mapper always tries to use the same keycodes for SHIFT as already used in the system default.
+**The second idea** is to create a new input device that uses 8 - 255, just like other layouts, and key-mapper always tries to use the same keycodes for SHIFT as already used in the system default.
 The pipeline is like this: